bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 64°
+- 63°
-- Breezy and Mostly Cloudy
+- Breezy and Overcast
 - 85% humidity
-- 14 mph wind
+- 13 mph wind
-- 67% cloud cover
+- 91% cloud cover
 - 36 AQI 🟩
 - 0.33 inches of rain in the past 24 hours
 - 0.82 inches of rain expected in the next 48 hours